kyma-project/eventing-manager/README.md

    kubectl get -n kyma-system kyma
    ```

-   If it doesn't have the ready state, troubleshoot it by checking the Pods under `eventing-manager-system` Namespace where the module is installed:
+   If it doesn't have the ready state, troubleshoot it by checking the Pods in the `eventing-manager-system` Namespace, where the module is installed:

    ```shell
    kubectl get pods -n eventing-manager-system